 Get Ready to Practice Sorting with Your Preschooler

-Hopefully these lesson plans will get you and your little one exploring and learning new things together.
+Hopefully these activities will get you and your little one exploring and learning new things together.

 Use this list as your guide or create your own activities using items you and your little one find.
 Sorting activities are soon to become some of your preschooler's favorite tasks.